-- Steven Brust renders this attitude by having Dragaerans (elves, more or less) and Easterners (humans, apparently), referring to themselves as "humans", and considering the other group not humans.
+- Steven Brust's Dragaera series renders this attitude by having both Dragaerans (elves, more or less) and Easterners (humans, apparently), refer to themselves as "humans", and considering the other group not humans.

 - The Ai-Naidar of Kherishdar consider themselves people, and everything else including aliens "other" — humans are in some way lumped in with rocks and animals (and gods, oddly enough).

-- In Speaker For The Dead, it's explained that there are four words for the varying kinds of 'people' that by the end of the book have become commonplace- one for the person of your own tribe/family/city (ones' kin and equals), one for the person of another country/city/world (capable of sharing a community, communicating, and living as equals), one for the person who is of another species (who can at least be communicated with and thus peaceful co-existance achieved), and one for the truly alien or savage beast (with whom no communication can take place, usually meaning one side will destroy or dominate the other in order to be safe).
+- In Speaker for the Dead, it's explained that there are four words for the varying kinds of 'people' that by the end of the book have become commonplace—one for the person of your own tribe/family/city (one's kin and equals), one for the person of another country/city/world (capable of sharing a community, communicating, and living as equals), one for the person who is of another species (who can at least be communicated with and thus peaceful co-existence achieved), and one for the truly alien or savage beast (with whom no communication can take place, usually meaning one side will destroy or dominate the other in order to be safe).

 - The Temuji of the Ranger's Apprentice series have named themselves The People.
 Anyone who isn't them isn't a person, and so they have no more qualms about killing others — no matter how old or young — than we have of stepping on an ant.

-- In Tamora Pierce's Tortall Universe the animals-all of them- call themselves the People, and any with Wild Magic are considered People as well.
+- In The Immortals by Tamora Pierce, the animals—all of them—call themselves the People, and any with Wild Magic are considered People as well.